 To encourage growth, fertilize your wreath once a month with a succulent fertilizer.
 The moss may not provide enough nutrients for long periods of time.
 So if you leave your living succulent wreath assembled for more than one to two months, then they are going to need some nutrients.

 If any of the succulents begin to look unhealthy or overwatered, simply remove them from the wreath and replant them in fresh soil.
 You can replace them with fresh cuttings, or glue more embellishments in their places.

 Enjoy Your Gorgeous Succulent Wreath Year-Round

 Succulent wreaths don’t have to be put away after Christmas.
-With a little bit of creativity, you can make a living succulent wreath that will brighten up your home all year round.
+With a little bit of creativity, you can make a living succulent wreath that will brighten up any room in your home all year round.
 With just a little bit of time and effort, you can have a beautiful living succulent wreath that adds color to any space in your home.